peachpiecompiler/peachpie/README.md

 To install the PeachPie extension, simply launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter: `ext install peachpie-vscode`.
 Watch the [intro video](https://youtu.be/hBiixbockK4) to see how to work with the extension.

 ### Command line building
 Alternatively, you can also work with PeachPie on the command line.
-Please refer to our [short introduction video](https://www.youtube.com/watch?v=GVWVInYiYLY) to see how to run the compiler on the command line and to our [Getting Started](https://github.com/peachpiecompiler/peachpie/wiki/Getting-Started) section.
+Please refer to our [short introduction video](https://www.youtube.com/watch?v=GVWVInYiYLY) to see how to run the compiler on the command line and to the [Getting Started](https://docs.peachpie.io/get-started/) section in our documentation.

 ## How to contribute?
 We can use all the help we can get.
 You can contribute to our repository, spread the word about this project, or give us a small donation to help fund the development.
 If you believe you have valuable knowledge and experience to add to this project, please do not hesitate to contribute to our repo – your help is much appreciated.